 Currently, nearly 300 hot Jupiters has been discovered.
 However, the most astounding discovery is the fact that one of these exoplanets has two close-in planetary companions instead of one.

 The discovery is quite thrilling and has the scientific community excited.
 Juliette Becker, a student of University of Michigan, summed it up when she said that researchers have delved into existing data for these exoplanets for decades but not made any substantial breakthrough.
 This was taken to believe that having close-in planetary companions was not plausible.
 However, the current discovery bears testimony to the fact that it is possible.

-While one cannot spot a Hot Jupiter with naked eye; however, there are few super telescopes that are able to pick them up.
+While one cannot spot a Hot Jupiter with the naked eye, there are few super telescopes that are able to pick them up.

 Eco-friendly Packaging On Demand Technology Changes The Way Retailers Think About Shipping PackagesOn-demand packaging can be eco-friendly as well as save costs.
 Now, who would have thought of that?
 Packsize did, and it's changing the business of shipping packages.